-Also known as “frozen shoulder,” adhesive capsulitis (AC) is characterized by a painful, gradual loss in glenohumeral range of motion (ROM) resulting from progressive fibrosis and ultimate contracture of the glenohumeral joint capsule.1
+Also known as “frozen shoulder,” adhesive capsulitis (AC) is an insidious inflammatory condition characterized by a painful, gradual loss in passive or active glenohumeral range of motion (ROM) resulting from progressive fibrosis and ultimate contracture of the glenohumeral joint capsule.1

 Epidemiology including risk factors and primary prevention